 Here are some suggested responses to a situation in which uncivil dialogue and remarks are being made:

 A part of me is relieved that this issue of uncivil dialogue and Indigenous Peoples has come to a head - it’s the right time for this discussion.
-Canada is ripe for reconciliation - we see the potential politically, environmentally and now socially through exposure of this issue.
-The the Truth and Reconciliation Commission Report is bringing awareness to the hearts and minds of Canadians.
+Canada is ripe for reconciliation - we see the potential politically, environmentally and now socially through the exposure of this issue.
+The Truth and Reconciliation Commission Report is bringing awareness to the hearts and minds of Canadians.

-Acting director of digital news, CBC News and Centres, November 30, 2015
+Uncivil dialogue: Commenting and stories about indigenous people, Brodie Fenlon, Acting director of digital news, CBC News and Centres, November 30, 2015